HumanCellAtlas/dcp-community/rfcs/text/0000-multi-data-collection-dataset-processing.md

 By providing a general method for grouping bundles, this proposal provides a mechanism for addressing various tasks that cross bundle boundaries.
 This impacts flexible analysis pipelines, algorithmic complexity, data consistency, and data set quality control.

 The current bundle grouping under consideration is a submission to a project.
-However, the concept is generalize in a manner that other groupings can be defined.
+However, the concept is generalizes in a manner that other groupings can be defined to accomodate future needs.

 ## Author(s)
 - [Nick Barkas](mailto:barkasn@broadinstitute.org)